Tmate6/Lichess_ChatGPT_ChatBot/README.md

 # ChatBot
-A Lichess bot powered by ChatGPT
+A Lichess bot powered by ChatGPT, using my [ChatChess Python package](https://github.com/Tmate6/ChatChess).
+You can play with my my bot [here](https://lichess.org/@/chat_bot)

-### This bot uses BotLi (https://github.com/Torom/BotLi) to connect to Lichess.
+### This bot uses [BotLi](https://github.com/Torom/BotLi) to connect to Lichess.
 Some files need to be changed to use ChatGPT.
 Please dont sue me.

 ## Installation